-Cloud adoption is surging worldwide, with the Cloud computing market projected to reach $397 billion in 2023, up from $270 billion in 2020 (Gartner survey).
+Cloud adoption is surging worldwide, with the Cloud computing market projected to reach from $626.4 billion in 2023 to $1.26 trillion by 2028 at a CAGR of 15.1% (Markets and Markets).
 Cloud computing has dominated the IT industry, surpassing the traditional data center approach.
 With vast amounts of data, including sensitive information, stored in the cloud, companies prioritize scrutinizing cloud service providers.
 AWS IAM, which stands for ‘Identity and Access Management’ is gaining importance in this context.
-Let’s start by, covering AWS IAM users, IAM roles in AWS, and their significance.

 Here is a list of topics that are going to be covered in this blog: